-The first hour of this movie sequel is overburdened with heavy melodrama, from the heated arguments to the emotional angst.
-Pornographer: Playback does lighten up significantly in the second half, ending the trilogy on a strong, satisfying note.
+The first hour of Pornographer: Playback is overburdened with heavy melodrama.
+I feel fatigued from the constant heated arguments and emotional angst.
+This movie sequel does lighten up significantly in the second half, ending the trilogy on a strong, satisfying note.

 Sweet Curse is a short Korean BL horror movie.
 A bewitching spell is placed upon the gay protagonist, who becomes terrorized by a ghost.
 Every night, he is haunted by bizarre circumstances and strange erotic dreams that intensify dramatically.